 As humans, we all identify with being sad.
 To make your story more interesting or intense, you may want to choose other words that convey sadness or talk about things characters are doing (or not doing) to highlight their current state.
 A list of words includes sulk, mourn, lament, wistful, somber, tragic, dismal, etc.

-Humor can be a hard tone to convey in writing, and it might be one of the harder ones for you to master with time.
+Humor can be a hard tone to convey in writing, and it might be one of the harder types of tones for you to master with time.

 You will want to pick jokes and lines that convey the humor you want, whether dark humor or friendly banter.
 If you are writing a fiction book, you might also want to mention gestures done by your characters to convey they are joking, such as smirking, laughing, or playfully rolling their eyes.

-Example of a humorous tone in writing: “The old man was about as charming as an eel, but when it came to cricket, he turned into a young boy again – leaping and yelling alongside the field!”
+Example of a humorous tone: “The old man was about as charming as an eel, but when it came to cricket, he turned into a young boy again – leaping and yelling alongside the field!”

 A joyful tone in writing is often full of unabashed enthusiasm and excitement.
 It often evokes feelings of playfulness, youth, and freedom.